Create the Perfect Interior Design Mood Board in 8 Easy Steps

 It can be tough for a design professional to communicate design ideas because interior design choices are quite personal.
 Using a mood board in interior design is one way to address this challenge.
 Interior designers and stylists have always counted on mood boards to creatively display their ideas to clients.

-Keep in mind, a mood board is a conceptual presentation.
+Keep in mind, that a mood board is a conceptual presentation.
 There will be no directions on where to source all items required for your project but it is ideal to visualise an idea.
-This is usually a first step in the design process and ideal for interior designers to bring across a concept to a client.
+This is usually the first step in the design process and is ideal for interior designers to bring across a concept to a client.
 It helps the client visualise how their space could look at the end of the project and makes them an active partner in the design process.

 1. Determine the Direction For Your Interior Design Mood Board